ofiwg/libfabric/fabtests/man/fabtests.7.md

 ubertest iterates over input variables, it relies on a test configuration file for control, rather than extensive command line options that are used by other fabtests.
 A configuration file must be constructured for each provider.
-Example test configurations are at /test_configs.
+Example test configurations are at test_configs.

 *fi_ubertest*
 : This test takes a configure file as input.
 The file contains a list of